apello/qt-app/README.md

 npm install
 ```

+Fourth, set up a Google Firebase project and connect the application to the cloud.

-Fourth, run the development server:
+Fifth, run the development server:

 ```bash
 npm run dev